FailedSave/storytelling-guide/Guide.md

 3. Don't be afraid to redo a prompt if you can't get a good result; think of it as collaborative writing, not a text adventure
 4. If something happens that the game needs to "keep track of", like a location or a transformation or a character is introduced, use the "pin" feature to make sure the game remembers.
 5. Pinning is also a good way to make characters behave consistently and do what you want them to do

+## What is AI Dungeon?

+AI Dungeon is an incredibly powerful text predictor, dressed up and pretending to be a text adventure game.

+"Text predictor" means that it looks over the most recent couple paragraphs of text, as well as the "remember" text, and tries to predict: "what comes next?"
+The engine is powerful enough that it will often make a good match not only in terms of plot and occurrences, but style as well!
+That's the good news.
+The bad news is that it _doesn't_ keep track of "state", or things that happen in the world.
+So if you picked up a gun twenty paragraphs ago, and haven't mentioned the gun since, the AI's responses won't make any use of it at all.
+The gun simply isn't in the text that the AI is currently using to guess what happens next.
+Likewise, if you last dealt with a character 20 paragaphs ago, that character won't come back unless you mention them yourself.

+By growing an understanding how the AI works, you can encourage and help it give the kind of responses you want to read.
+It will pick up on details and run with them, especially ones that you just mentioned, and it's more likely to write more about a detail if it's mentioned several times.

+When you ask it for text, the GPT-3 engine that powers AI Dungeon will return several responses along with how "good" (i.e. matching the text) it thinks they are.
+AI Dungeon doesn't expose all of these to you; instead, it just chooses one.
+If you hit Retry, you'll get a different response.
+If GPT-3 doesn't think any of the proposed responses are very good, sometimes it'll say the AI can't decide what to say.
+If this happens, you can try again; if it still fails, try writing another sentence or paragraph targeting a specific detail about the scene and trying again.

 ## Starting Out